KNMI/DMPilot-RuleManager/README.md

 For example, rules for the SDS archive are in the `sdsrules` module, and `item` is a `SDSFile` object describing the SDS file.

-To include the new `exampleRule` in the execution, add a new object to the list in the JSON rule map, mentioning the rule, and defining its options, like so:
+To include the new `exampleRule` in the execution, add a new pair to the JSON rule map, naming the rule and defining its options, like so:
 ```
 {
+    "EXAMPLE": {
         "functionName": "exampleRule",
         "options": { ... }
         "conditions": [{
             "functionName": "exampleCondition",
        	    "options": { ... }
         }, ...]
+    },
+    ...
 }
 ```